 Bio-identical hormones are naturally occurring hormones that exactly replicate the hormones your body makes.
 Hormones that can be synthesized include estrogen, progesterone, testosterone, and DHEA.
-These hormones are isolated from naturally occurring plant materials and compounded into forms such as creams or pellets that can be absorbed and used by your body just as natural hormones would be used.
+These hormones are isolated from naturally occurring plant materials and compounded into forms such as capsules, creams or pellets that can be absorbed and used by your body just as natural hormones would be used.

 As natural products, they are not subject to patents or regulation by the FDA, just like oxygen and glucose are not regulated by the FDA.
 While they have been extensively studied, they have not been promoted by any major drug company, or subjected to the rigorous analysis new drugs are subjected to.
 For this reason, most insurance companies do not cover treatment with bio-identical hormones.